 - When you call a pest control professional, they are typically licensed and trained therefore they know exactly what treatment protocols are going to effectively work on your specific pest.
 They will also be able to answer any possible questions you may have on the pests, including how to prevent that pest in the future.

-- When you use store bought products, you are taking on a huge risk by possibly causing damage or harm to your family, home, pets or plants because you are using unknown chemicals.
+- When you use store-bought products, you are taking on a huge risk by possibly causing damage or harm to your family, home, pets, or plants because you are using unknown chemicals.
 When you are using chemicals or products that you are unfamiliar with, you must thoroughly read the directions and then follow them exactly as described.

 - Your risk is removed when you use a professional.
 Your professional will be skilled and knowledgeable enough to deal with your situation allowing you to have that peace of mind once again.
-Prior to hiring a professional, you should read reviews on various pest companies and choose the one that best fit for you.
+Prior to hiring a professional, you should read reviews on various pest companies and choose the one that best fits you.

-- DIY and store bought treatments have a 50/50 chance of working.
+- DIY and store-bought treatments have a 50/50 chance of working.
 Some may be effective, others may not.
 Some might on the surface work, but in the end don’t eliminate your pest problem.
 Since there are no scientific studies done to prove their effectiveness, entomologists, like Dr. Cooper, strongly recommend against the use of DIY or over-the-counter pest products.

 - A reliable pest control company will be up-to-date on the various treatment protocols and products that are effective in eradicating the pest.
 They will also have scientifically proven tools and chemicals to help eliminate your pests.

 As you can see, there are a number of benefits to using a pest control professional versus doing a DIY treatment.
-Between the tools, insecticides and knowledge, a pest professional will provide you with the utmost service and will remove your ants, or any other pest, quicker and more effectively than any DIY treatment out there.
+Between the tools, insecticides, and knowledge, a pest professional will provide you with the utmost service and will remove your ants, or any other pest, quicker and more effectively than any DIY treatment out there.

 “A professional can use some of these materials more effectively because they understand the biology and behavior of the ants,” said Dr. Cooper.
 “You’re dealing with people who are trained in the proper materials and an overall safety perspective.
 They’ve been trained in how to handle insecticides appropriately and how to use the tools effectively.
-In any skilled trade you could have all the tools but if you don’t know how to use them effectively, you won’t get the proper end results.”
+In any skilled trade, you could have all the tools but if you don’t know how to use them effectively, you won’t get the proper end results.”

-Cooper's One-Time Ant Control Service targets small nuisance ants and eliminates the populations in your kitchen, bathroom, or any other area they are being seen.
+Cooper's One-Time Ant Control Service targets small nuisance ants and eliminates the populations in your kitchen, bathroom, or any other area where they are being seen.
 We will create a protective barrier home by applying treatments to the exterior foundation of your home.
 In addition, gel baiting will be placed in discrete areas where ant activity is high indoors.
-Common placements for gel bait include window frames, pipe chases, and base boards.
+Common placements for gel bait include window frames, pipe chases, and baseboards.

 Schedule service online for small nuisance ants for fast technician dispatch.